Skip to main content

 8. Select the columns to display.

-When the app runs, users can switch the customer_type parameter from Premium to Standard (or another category) to explore different customer groups.
+When the analysis runs, users can switch the customer_type parameter from Premium to Standard (or another category) to explore different customer groups.

 This example uses a dataset of customer reviews, in which reviews older than 5 years are designated as archived, using a column called archived_reviews with Boolean values.
-You can use a Boolean parameter to create a Prophecy App that lets users choose whether to include archived reviews.
-First, you’ll set up an include_archived parameter, which will be a Boolean value.
+You can use a Boolean parameter to create an analysis dashboard that lets users choose whether to include archived reviews.

 2. Click + Add Parameter.